FactoryXCode/MfPack/MfPack/Cast/README.md

 These routes control only MfCast playback and cannot override a Chromecast/Google TV system mute set by its physical remote.
 Buffered receiver audio may make a PCM change audible a few seconds after the command.

-Note: Chromecast/ Google Cast V2 does not support volume or mute.
-So, this way we can
-alter volume (stream volume and mute) that works for Chromecast/ Google Cast V2.

 **GetMediaTracks** returns stable Int64 track IDs together with the source stream index, kind,
 source, language, name, and selection state.
 For an active transcode, **SelectAudioTrack** restarts at the current source position using the chosen Media Foundation audio stream.